 Google Nexus 10 review

 When Apple introduced the famed Retina display to the third-generation Apple iPad, it far outstripped what the competition could do, either on tablets or even in desktop monitors.
-In fact, it's taken almost a year for a real competitor to turn up, and Google and Samsung to join forces to produce the Google Nexus 10.
+In fact, it took almost a year for a real competitor to turn up, with Google and Samsung to joining forces to produce the Google Nexus 10.

 It isn't short on features, either.
 Around the edges you'll find Micro HDMI, a 3.5mm headphone output and a Micro USB port.
 You can only charge the Nexus from scratch with the included charger, but it can be topped up via USB if you leave the charger at home.
 Wireless connections, meanwhile, can be made via Bluetooth, NFC or dual-band 802.11n Wi-Fi.
 There's GPS, a 5-megapixel camera with flash on the rear and a 720p webcam on the front.
 The main camera takes pretty impressive pictures, but composing shots using an unwieldy tablet is never easy.
 The only thing missing is a memory expansion slot to add to the Nexus' 16GB (or 32GB) of storage.